edgonzalesjr/Snort-Intrusion-Detection-System/README.md

   - Using command-line tools to filter and detect specific network traffic.

 - Configuration Management
-  - Modifying Snort configuration files to integrate pulledpork’s or community rules.
+  - Modifying Snort configuration files to integrate pulledpork’s or community based rules.
   - Ensuring proper settings and paths for rule management.

 ### Tools Used